 Included in the package is coverage of all of the major Derby preps, his Best Plays Report and his full card reports each Saturday!
 In addition, this package includes his Kentucky Oaks Day and Kentucky Derby Day Reports!
 Now just $69.95!

-For the third time in the past seven years Turf ‘n’ Sport subscribers scored big on Kentucky Derby Day!
+Turf ‘n’ Sport subscribers have scored big on Kentucky Derby Day!
 Michael Dempsey nailed Animal Kingdom on top in the 2011 Derby, returning $43.80 for a $2 wager.
 In 2010, Mike nailed Super Saver with his top pick, returning $18.00!
 In 2007 Mike scored with his top pick Street Sense, paying $11.80!